 - Work alternate schedules.
 If you can swing it, consider having each partner work a four-day workweek, so that you're only paying for three days a week of childcare.
 Or work opposite shifts so that you need daycare for shorter amounts of time each day.
 This can be stressful and result in less time together as a family, but it can allow you both to keep working while trimming childcare costs.

 - Take advantage of sibling discounts.
 Think you’ll have more than one child?
-Consider having them close enough together to be in daycare around the same time, as many centers and even home daycares offer discounts if you have multiple children at the same location.
+Consider having them close enough together to be in a daycare around the same time, as many centers and even home daycares offer discounts if you have multiple children at the same location.

 - Alternatively, opt for a longer space between siblings.
 If the cost of two kids in full-time daycare is prohibitive, you could alternatively space out your children so that your first is in kindergarten before you have another.
 You may still need to pay for after-school care for your kindergartner, but that's a world away from full-time childcare for a preschooler or toddler!

 - Hang in there.
-If daycare is taking up a significant chunk of your budget, but you’ve decided that two full-time jobs works best for you, hang in there.
+If daycare is taking up a significant chunk of your budget, but you’ve decided that two full-time jobs work best for you, hang in there.
 Keep in mind that daycare is an expense that will eventually end.
 Trim your budget where you can to make it work, and know that in a few years, you’ll be done with this budget line item and able to make room for other things.

 Making it Work with One Income